-This is your Year 5 Design Technology Knowledge Organiser for Summer I. Celebrating Seasonality DT Themes Tier 2 Key Voc abulary food plan criteria unleavened bread yeast dough seasonality Anything that is eaten by living creatures to stay alive.
+This is your Year This is your Year 5 Design Technology Knowledge Organiser for Summer I. Celebrating Culture & Seasonality DT Themes Tier 2 Key Vocabulary food plan criteria unleavened bread yeast dough seasonality Anything that is eaten by living creatures to stay alive.
 The steps you take to achieve something.
 A standard by which to judge or decide.
 Flat bread where yeast has not been added.
-A tiny plant which makes bubbles of carbon dioxide when mixed with flour and warm water. , The cycle or changes of a business or economy depending on the seasons.
+A tiny plant which makes bubbles of carbon dioxide when mixed with flour and warm water.
+The cycle or changes of a business or economy depending on the seasons.
 When we combine different foods to make a dish, we call these ingredients.
 A plan can help us to think through each step of a project.
 Criteria help to guide our evaluation of a product.
-Chapati, roti and naan bread are all examples of unleavened bread.
+Chapati, roti and naan bread are all examples of unleavened bread .
 Yeast can be used to make a dough rise.
 You must knead dough to make it strong.
 In food, seasonality refers to the times of year when the harvest or flavour of a type of food is as its peak.
 We will be combining different types of food to create a seasonal bread.
 We will plan the steps needed to create a seasonal bread.
 We will use criteria to evaluate a range of breads.
 You will decide whether your bread will be leavened or unleavened .
 Dry yeast is activated by mixing it with warm water.
 If making leavened bread, you must let your dough rest.
 Raspberries grown in Britain are juicy and delicious in the summer and early autumn.
 This is the best season to use them.
 Different people have different tastes.
 This means that they may like different food .
 We plan before making to help us organise our thoughts.
-Design criteria will help to focus our design process How this connects with previou s learning How this connects with future learning In Year 1, you designed, made and evaluated a fruit salad.
-In Year 3, you designed, made and evaluated a healthy and balanced sandwich.
-In Year 4, you created design criteria for your project.
-In Year 6, you will design, make and evaluate a moving scene.
-In Year 6, you will design, make and evaluate an electrical board game.
-In Year 6, you will design, make and evaluate a tablet case.
+Design criteria will help to focus our design process EL?
+How this connects with previou is learning How this connects with future learning In Year 1, you designed, In Year 3, you designed, In Year 4, you created In Year 6, you will design, In Year 6, you will In Year 6, you will design,